dessertj/dessertj-core/README.md

 ### Minimal Gradle Buildfile

-The corresponding gradle build file looks like this:
+The corresponding Gradle build file looks like this:

     apply plugin: 'java'